CIG-UCL/polaffini/README.md

 This repository contains code for **Polaffini** [1], a feature-based approach for robust, anatomically grounded image registration.

-**Polaffini** uses fine-grained segmentations to estimate a polyaffine transformation which anatomically grounded,
+**Polaffini** uses fine-grained segmentations to estimate a transformation that is anatomically grounded,

-**Polaffini** is versatile, one can estimate rigid, affine, polyrigid or polyaffine transformations.
+**Polaffini** is versatile, one can estimate rigid, affine, polyrigid or polyaffine transformations.\
 Polyaffine/polyrigid transformations [2] have much more dofs compared to their global counterparts.
 Yet they are diffeomorphic through the SVF framework embedding, and fast to compute since the local matchings have closed-form solutions.

 **Polaffini** is an efficient initialization to improve non-linear registration compared to the usual intensity-based affine pre-alignment (e.g. with FSL FLIRT).\